 We want to give you, the homeowner, the experience that you are looking for when designing your Loft Conversion, so we have outlined for you the specific steps that we follow regardless of the size of a project.

-Please look at our Architectural Fees page to see how much these services are likely to cost.
+Please look at our Architectural Fees page to see how much these services are likely to cost and you can compare these with other Architects fees.

 Timescale will probably be important to you; For example, how long does it take to get planning permission and a building warrant for my Loft Conversion?